 - Step 6.
 Add voice over and design questions

 Working on a quiz is much like creating a course, but a quiz may require a modified development cycle or process.
 However, the starting point is the same — define specific goals or objectives.

 What do you want to achieve by creating a quiz?
 The answer to this question will help you define the type of assignment.

 Quizzes can typically be divided into two main categories, according to purpose:

 - Reinforcement Quizzes help consolidate and force a review of the training material.
 They are usually included at regular intervals (end of module or chapter) for practice and data collection.
-There are usually no specific requirements: no time limits, no penalties for wrong answers.
+There are usually no specific requirements: no time limits, no penalties for incorrect answers.
 The learner has several attempts to give a correct answer; after each error, there’s an explanation why the answer is incorrect.

 - Assessment Quizzes help check employees’ knowledge.
 These typically have set time limits and one attempt to answer, no explanation for errors.
-The quiz shows how useful the course or the whole training program was for your employees — what, in fact, they have learned from it.
+The quiz shows how useful the course or the entire training program was for your employees — what, in fact, they have learned from it.

-When creating quizzes in iSpring Suite, there are 11 types of graded questions used by trainers and educators.
+When creating quizzes in iSpring Suite, you can use 14 types of graded questions.

-- True/False — The learner should determine if the statement is true or false.
+- True or False — The learner should determine if the statement is true or false.
 This is the simplest question type.

 - Multiple-Choice — The learner must choose a single correct answer from several alternatives.